Skiing in Switzerland ? Is it far? Further than the French Alps ? Not necessarily.

 AlpAddict tested the Tignes ski area.
 A white universe between 1500 and 3400 meters, connected to Val d'Isère.
 A delight for skiers.

-Discover Central and Northern Switzerland, with VIDEOS and WEBCAMS
+Discover Central and Northern Switzerland

 Central and Northern Switzerland is a summary of the “Alps” destination: lakes, mountains, beautiful valleys and magnificent cities.